The Teaching Model

 Our training is designed to:

-• Be simple and memorable.
+- Be simple and memorable.
 Non-medically trained adults can feel confident teaching it to children.

-• Share simple knowledge and skills; so that if the rescuer (adult or child) finds themselves confronted with a collapsed or choking casualty, they know what to do in those first moments.
+- Share simple knowledge and skills; so that if the rescuer (adult or child) finds themselves confronted with a collapsed or choking casualty, they know what to do in those first moments.

-• Explain and emphasise the need for the rescuer to stay safe and summon help early.
+- Explain and emphasise the need for the rescuer to stay safe and summon help early.

-• Have simple casualty assessments so that the rescuer knows what to do next.
+- Have simple casualty assessments so that the rescuer knows what to do next.

-• Be in line with current Resuscitation Council guidance, for action by non-medically trained rescuers.
+- Be in line with current Resuscitation Council guidance, for action by non-medically trained rescuers.

 By recruiting adult members of the public to learn this model of “hands-only” CPR, we can help save lives today.
-By asking those adults to teach school children a few times a year, we empower and equip children; and so save lives tomorrow.
+By asking those adults to teach school children a few times a year, we empower and equip children and so save lives tomorrow.

 In time this will create a society where it is the norm to step up and offer assistance – rather than be reluctant to get involved.

-Our training is designed to equip and empower them to feel confident in recognising when someone needs assistance, because of choking or collapse.
+Our training is designed to equip and empower the children to feel confident in recognising when someone needs assistance, because of choking or collapse.
 They will be able to quickly assess a casualty whilst staying safe, and take immediate first action and summon help quickly.
 The training is there to empower them so they can act and not feel helpless.

 There is no expectation for them to become first responders or to be summoned to attend to casualties that are not in their immediate vicinity.
 The training will empower them so that they have some basic skills if they are at an event – for example at home with a sibling.
 The choice to get involved and offer assistance to a casualty remains entirely theirs.

-Rescue Breaths (mouth-to-mouth) should be performed if the rescuer is both trained AND happy to do so.
+Rescue breaths (mouth-to-mouth) should be performed if the rescuer is both trained AND happy to do so.
 We do not teach rescue breaths for the following reasons:

-• They are technically difficult to perform successfully – even by trained medical professionals.
+- They are technically difficult to perform successfully – even by trained medical professionals.

-• They interrupt chest compressions.
+- They interrupt chest compressions.

-• Rescuers are often reluctant to perform them – especially on casualties who have vomited.
+- Rescuers are often reluctant to perform them – especially on casualties who have vomited.

-• Reluctance to perform rescue breaths has been linked to lower incidences of bystander CPR.
+- Reluctance to perform rescue breaths has been linked to lower incidences of bystander CPR.

-• The recommendations for CPR during Covid-19 from the British Heart Foundation and Resus Council UK, are to not perform rescue breaths.
+- The recommendations for CPR during Covid-19 from the British Heart Foundation and Resus Council UK, are to not perform rescue breaths.

 We acknowledge that in paediatric cardiac arrest (especially in younger children), low oxygen levels are the most common reason for the heart to stop.
 However, hands-only CPR is still a valid and useful technique and increases the chance of survival over not receiving CPR at all.